Travel Time Messaging on Dynamic Message Signs - Houston, TX

 - Legacy systems will be difficult to automate as they likely work as part of different subsystems and applications.
 In order to avoid this problem, the agency involved should seek to implement standards-based procurements for the purpose of facilitating system interoperability.

 TranStar's current travel time data collection system uses vehicles equipped with transponder tags as vehicle probes.
-The main source of vehicle probes is commuters using the "EZ-Tag" automatic toll collection system installed by the Harris County Toll Road Authority (HCTRA) (This link opens a new browser window to the Harris County Toll Road Authority website).
+The main source of vehicle probes is commuters using the "EZ-Tag" automatic toll collection system installed by the Harris County Toll Road Authority (HCTRA).
 Transponder tag readers are placed at 1 to 5 mile intervals along freeways and HOV lanes.
 Each reader senses probe vehicles as they pass a reader station and transmits the time and location of the probes to a central computer for analysis.
 As the probe vehicles pass through successive AVI readers, software calculates average travel times and speeds for a roadway segment.
 The averages are made available to software which provides the data for the Houston TranStar web site and for posting to the DMS.
 It should be noted that the TranStar travel time processor strips all individually identifiable information from recorded tag reads in such a way that they can track, but not identify, a vehicle as it travels across the data collection network.
 Figure 2 shows one of the AVI readers in Houston.